LLNL/maestrowf/docs/index.md

 2. Workflow best practices should always be encouraged wherever possible, and enforced where reasonable.
 3. It is not a workflow framework's place to force a user to use specific technologies -- a framework should couple minimally, but offer a high degree of flexibility.
 4. Division of responsibility is critical.
 Data management, optimal performance, and orchestration are related but separate.
-5. A workflow should be coherent and easy to communicate, with a framework sproviding users a mental framework to think and discuss such challenges.
+5. A workflow should be coherent and easy to communicate, with a framework providing users a mental framework to think and discuss such challenges.

 We firmly believe that a user-friendly tool and environment that promotes provenance and best practices, while minimizing the effort needed for users to achieve progress, will greatly improve the quality of computational science.